jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/intro2.md

 - but it does not follow that we can doubt those things that we understand clearly and distinctly through themselves or through a process of reasoning
 <!-- - as long as we are paying attention to it, we can doubt only those things previously demonstrated to be true, which we may remember when we are no longer attending to the reasoning from which we deduced them, and which we have thus forgotten. -->

 Therefore, the existence of God can be known not through itself but only through something else.

 Yet, we can nevertheless attain a knowledge of God's existence **if we carefully attend to all the premises from which we conclude it**.
-See Principia Part I Article 1 3, and "Reply to Second Objections," No. 3, and at the end of the "Fifth Meditation."
+See Principia Part 1, Article 1 3, and "Reply to Second Objections," No. 3, and at the end of the "Fifth Meditation."

 However, some do not find this reply satisfactory, so I shall give another*.

-> *Superphysics Note: In Asian philosophy, the clearest and most undeniable proof of God's existence is called the samadhi experience, which is a direct perception of the Supreme.
-This is beyond reason and can only be achieved after required rigor and training of heart, body, and mind.
+{{< n n="In Asian philosophy, the clearest and most undeniable proof of God's existence is called the samadhi experience, which is a direct perception of the Supreme.
+This is beyond reason and can only be achieved after required rigor and training of heart, body, and mind.In Asian philosophy, the clearest and most undeniable proof of God's existence is called the samadhi experience, which is a direct perception of the Supreme.
+This is beyond reason and can only be achieved after required rigor and training of heart, body, and mind." >}}

 When we were speaking of the sureness of our existence, the proof of our existence came from us perceiving things through our mind's eye.

  <!-- we saw that we concluded it from the fact that, in whatever direction we turned the mind's eye, we did not find any reason to doubt that did not by that very fact convince us of our existence.  -->